deveshSingh-github/Excel_Practice/README.md

 # Excel_Projects
-Includes all the practice exercises and projects from beginner to advanced level.
+Includes all the Excel practice exercises and projects from beginner to advanced level.